TuOfTimes/TuOfTimes.github.io/_posts/2019-01-02-new-years-resolution.md

 - reflections
 - anything else that I can think of

-These post are not written with an audience in mind, but feel free to reach out and share if you enjoy the content.
+These post are not written with an audience in mind, but feel free to reach out or share if you enjoy the content.
 See you in a week!